 - The K-12 team has studied the language of the standards and will make adjustments to programming based on the grade level and needs of your students.

-- Each K-12 program has a menu of basic options that are used to adjust programming for various grade levels.
+- Each K-12 program has a menu of basic options that are used to adjust the language of instruction and activities to meet the needs of various grade levels.

 What are the basic features of your programs?